American Flag Banner Mobile

 • Got detachable sights?
 Look for screws or a lock.
 Loosen 'em up and slide that sucker off.

 • Dealing with a carry handle sight?
 Grab an Allen wrench or flathead.
 Pop those bolts off and lift it like you're uncovering buried treasure.
+If you later want to add optics to your carry handle, check out our carry handle scope mount.

 Step 4: Clean-Up Time